Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Related Work

 \subsection{Multi-Policy MORL}

-Early multi-policy methods in reinforcement learning (RL) used Pareto Q-learning, which was mainly limited to small-scale environments \cite{moffaert_multi-objective_2014,ruiz-montiel_temporal_2017,parisi2016multi}.
-To address scalability, many approaches assume that decision makers have linear preferences, leading to a simpler solution set known as the convex coverage set \cite{roijers_computing_2015,abels_dynamic_2019,felten_decomposition}.
-For example, GPI-LS, a state-of-the-art method against which we compare our method, decomposes the multi-objective problem into single-objective subproblems in which the reward function is a convex combination of the original vectorial reward and subsequently trains a neural network to approximate the optimal policies under different weights \cite{alegre_gpi}.
-Beyond linear preferences, the Iterated Pareto Referent Optimisation (IPRO) method takes a similar decomposition-based approach and provides strong theoretical guarantees but was shown to suffer when increasing the number of objectives \cite{ropke2024divide}.
-In contrast, Pareto Conditioned Networks (PCNs) do not decompose the problem, but instead train a return-conditioned policy\cite{reymond_pareto_2022,reymond_exploring_2022,delgrange_wae-pcn_2023}.
-Similarly, PD-MORL approximates the Pareto front by uniformly sampling preferences across the preference space \cite{basaklar2022pd}.
+Early multi-policy methods in RL, such as Pareto Q-learning, were limited to small-scale environments \cite{moffaert_multi-objective_2014,ruiz-montiel_temporal_2017,parisi2016multi}.
+To improve scalability, many approaches assume linear decision-maker preferences, resulting in a simpler solution set called the convex coverage set \cite{roijers_computing_2015,abels_dynamic_2019,felten_decomposition}.
+For example, GPI-LS---a state-of-the-art method and our baseline---decomposes the multi-objective problem into single-objective subproblems.
+Each subproblem uses a reward function that is a convex combination of the original vectorial reward.
+It then trains a neural network to approximate optimal policies for different weights \cite{alegre_gpi}.
+Beyond linear preferences, the Iterated Pareto Referent Optimization (IPRO) method uses a similar decomposition-based approach and provides strong theoretical guarantees.
+However, its performance degrades as the number of objectives increases \cite{ropke2024divide}.
+In contrast, Pareto Conditioned Networks (PCNs) do not decompose the problem, but instead train a return-conditioned policy, \cite{reymond_pareto_2022,reymond_exploring_2022,delgrange_wae-pcn_2023}.
+PCNs have been applied in various domains, including water management \cite{osika2025multi}, pandemic intervention policies \cite{chen2025learning}, autonomous cyber defence \cite{o2025multi} and battery control \cite{huoptimize}.
+Similar to PCN, PD-MORL approximates the Pareto front by uniformly sampling preferences across the preference space \cite{basaklar2022pd}, while C-MORL \cite{liu2024c} bridges constrained policy optimization and MORL to efficiently discover the Pareto front through parallel policy training.
 We propose a method inspired by PCNs that focuses on fairness, avoiding the need to search the entire preference space.
-This allows for scalability to higher dimensions while learning a set of fair policies, and offers flexibility in setting fairness preferences.
+This enables scalability to higher dimensions, learning a set of fair policies and offering flexibility in setting the degree of fairness preference.